hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/151_sannyasa_its_ideal_and_practice.md

 ---
-title: 'SANNYASA: ITS IDEAL AND PRACTICE'
+title: '151 SANNYASA: ITS IDEAL AND PRACTICE'

 ---

 ## SANNYASA: ITS IDEAL AND PRACTICE